ovishesh/MSA-2015-16/Auckland/Day 3/Push Notification/Readme.md

 ## 2. Enabling toast

 In Solution Explorer, double-click Package.appxmanifest of the Windows Store app, and then in Notifications, set Toast capable to Yes.

+#Sending Push Notification from console app

+## 1. Creating console app

+Right-click the solution, select Add and New Project..., and then under Visual C#, click Windows and Console Application, and click OK.

+## 2. Adding required NuGet

+In Visual Studio, click Tools, click NuGet Package Manager, and then click Package Manager Console.
+This displays the Package Manager Console in Visual Studio.
+In the Package Manager Console window, set the Default project to your new console application project, and then in the console window, execute the following command:

+	Install-Package Microsoft.Azure.NotificationHubs

+Open the Program.cs file and add the following using statement:

+	using Microsoft.Azure.NotificationHubs;

+In the Program class, add the following method:

+	private static async void SendNotificationAsync()
+	{
+		NotificationHubClient hub = NotificationHubClient
+			.CreateClientFromConnectionString("<connection string with full access>", "<hub name>");
+		var toast = @"<toast><visual><binding template=""ToastText01""><text id=""1"">Hello from a .NET App!</text></binding></visual></toast>";
+		await hub.SendWindowsNativeNotificationAsync(toast);
+	}

+Make sure to replace the "hub name" placeholder with the name of the notification hub that appears in the portal on the Notification Hubs tab.
+Also, replace the connection string placeholder with the connection string called DefaultFullSharedAccessSignature that you obtained in the section "Configure your notification hub."

+Add the following lines in the Main method:

+	SendNotificationAsync();
+	Console.ReadLine();

+Right-click the console application project in Visual Studio, and click Set as StartUp Project to set it as the startup project.
+Then press the F5 key to run the application.